Peri-LN: Revisiting Normalization Layer in the Transformer Architecture: Acknowledgements

 \section{Acknowledgements}

 We thank our colleague Jeongin Bae for inspiring the underlying motivation for this research.
-We are also grateful to Jung Hyun Lee, Seonghyeon Kim, and Seunghyun Seo for their valuable assistance during the early stages of our research discussions.
-Finally, we extend our gratitude to Gichang Lee, Lead of the Backbone Mission at NAVER Cloud, for his unwavering support in connecting us with key resources throughout this research.
+We are also grateful to Jung Hyun Lee, Seonghyeon Kim, and Seunghyun Seo for their valuable assistance during the early stages discussions.
+Finally, we extend our gratitude to Gichang Lee, Lead of the Backbone Mission at NAVER Cloud, for his unwavering support.
+This work was partly supported by Institute for Information \& communications Technology Technology Planning \& Evaluation(IITP) grant funded by the Korea government(MSIT)(RS-2019-II190075, Artificial Intelligence Graduate School Support Program(KAIST), No.RS-2021-II212068, Artificial Intelligence Innovation Hub, No. RS-2024-00509279, Global AI Frontier Lab)